Quiet-Frontiers/apiMockGui/README.md

 - 🔄 **Real-time Updates**: Changes take effect immediately
 - 🎛️ **Full Control**: Start/stop mock server, enable/disable individual APIs
 - 📱 **Responsive Design**: Works on all screen sizes
+- 🖱️ **Draggable Interface**: Move the panel by dragging the header
+- 📏 **Resizable Window**: Drag the bottom-right corner to resize the panel
+- 🔽 **Minimizable**: Collapse/expand the panel when needed

 ## 📦 Installation